EMSL-Computing/CoreMS/README.md

 ```bash
 pip install corems
 ```

+A external database is needed to run the molecular formula assignments workflow
+    ```bash
+    docker-compose up -d
+    ```
+    -  Database url: "postgres://coremsdb:coremsmolform@localhost:5432/molformula"
+    The database url is already set at the default on the CoreMS parameter model class

 To be able to open thermo file a installation of pythonnet is needed:
 - Windows: